 This specification describes the Stage 1 description of the SAT primarily from the subscriber’s and serving environment’s points of view, and does not deal with the details of the human interface itself.
 It includes information applicable to network operators, serving environments and terminal, switch and database manufacturers and contains the core requirements for a SAT which are sufficient to provide a complete service.

+1.2.2.2.12 TS 22.041

+Operator Determined Barring (ODB)

+This document specifies the network feature Operator Determined Barring (ODB), which allows the network operator or service provider to regulate, by means of an exceptional procedure, access by the subscribers to services (both Circuit and Packet Oriented), by the barring of certain categories of outgoing or incoming calls/Packet Oriented Services or of roaming.

-1.2.2.2.11 TS 22.060
+1.2.2.2.13 TS 22.060

 General packet radio service (GPRS) – Stage 1